salujajustin/GNN-for-CO/README.md

 # GNN-for-CO

-This repositorty contains code for the testing, verification and reimplimentation for [Attention, Learn to Solve Routing Problems!](https://arxiv.org/abs/1803.08475), [An Efficient Graph Convolutional Network Technique for the Travelling Salesman Problem](https://arxiv.org/abs/1906.01227), and [Deep Policy Dynamic Programming](https://arxiv.org/abs/2102.11756)
+This repositorty contains code for the testing, verification and reimplementation for [Attention, Learn to Solve Routing Problems!](https://arxiv.org/abs/1803.08475), [An Efficient Graph Convolutional Network Technique for the Travelling Salesman Problem](https://arxiv.org/abs/1906.01227), and [Deep Policy Dynamic Programming](https://arxiv.org/abs/2102.11756)

 ![pipeline](res/tsp.png)